What should you bring with you and what should you definitely leave at home when you are visiting Abu Dhabi?

 - Arabic phrasebook – We’ll be honest, there are VERY few occasions you will need to understand Arabic.
 Signposts to menus are always in English and Arabic and in the hospitality industry, English is the common language.
 The only time the strict use of Arabic may come up is in legal processes.
 If it comes to this – contact your embassy for support immediately.

 - Travel insurance policy information – Because you booked your travel insurance when you booked your trip, RIGHT?
 Should the worst happen while you’re travelling, you want your overseas emergency phone number handy and your policy number.
-We recommend using World Nomads as they understand the needs of international travels, their policies are clear on inclusions and exclusions and they allow the flexibility of trip extensions if your plans change.
+We recommend using SafetyWing as they understand the needs of international travellers, their policies are clear on inclusions and exclusions, and they allow the flexibility of trip extensions if your plans change.

-- Drivers license / ID card – should you wish to hire a car you will need this.
+- Driver license / ID card – should you wish to hire a car and drive in Abu Dhabi you will need this.
 You may also want this instead of a passport to leave, for example when hiring an item to wear at the mosque.
 [Note the legal drinking age in bars in Abu Dhabi is 21 years old, you may be asked to prove this with photo identification].

 - Copies of booking confirmations and important documents – we like to keep a backup copy in our room safe should the worst happen.
 Though do note, crime rates are very low in Abu Dhabi.
 If an item is lost or left in a taxi, for example, chances are high it’ll be handed in.